Begin by exploring our range of services!

 - Review & Prep – Our team drafts the complaint, civil-cover sheet, and summons.

-- Mailing – We Priority-Ship your ready-to-file packet in 5–7 business days.
+- Mailing – We ship your ready-to-file packet in 5–7 business days.

 - Sign, Send & Wait – Add a $405 money order and mail to the district court clerk; most clients see action inside 60 days.

 Need more details?
-See our 90-Day Mandamus Guide and the full list of services we provide.
+See our Mandamus Evidence Checklist and the full list of services we provide.

 Quick Cost Breakdown (2025)